Classic Mistakes in Disc Golf. No. 4 - Classic Low Elbow

 If you have never gripped a disc as Mike describes, it is going to feel very weird indeed.
 But usually, the weirdness passes as the disc’s performance rapidly rises.
 However, every hand is different, and if you find that you need to grip the disc in a different way, that is OK, provided you keep the index knuckle above the disc’s Parting Line.
 (Figure 4 below)

-The Parting Line is literally where the mold comes apart, to release the disc from the injection process.
+The Parting Line is literally where the mould comes apart, to release the disc from the injection process.
 The height of the PLH is a good measure of the stability of a disc, with high PLHs being more overstable, and low PLHs being more understable.
 This makes it easy to tell how radical a disc is, just by picking it up and looking at the profile.

-All flashing should be carefully sanded off using 120 grit paper before throwing a new driver disc, especially if you are planning on throwing it forehand; flashing on the bottom edge can rip the skin on your index knuckle in a good smash.
+All flashing should be carefully sanded off using 120 or 150-grit paper before throwing a new driver disc, especially if you are planning on throwing it forehand; flashing on the bottom edge can rip the skin on your index knuckle in a good smash.
 You know how I know that’s true – right? :P

 How to create a Plane of Play right now!